Century Plant Facts

-Century Plant Physical Characteristics and Uses
+Century Plant Physical Description

 The fabulous species derives its common name from its semelparous nature, not its lifespan.
 The remarkable plant flowers only once, and even then it occurs at the very end of its life.
-Once it produces flowers, the Century Plant dies.
+Once it produces flowers, the impressive succulent dies.
 Prior to this, however, it generates shoots at its base, which produce new plants.
 The actual lifespan of the species ranges from 10-30 years.

-The Century Plant has a rather surprising number of uses.
-The strong leaves are often cultivated for their natural fibers, known as pita. people use these to make rope, coarse cloth, matting, and embroidery for leather.
+The Century Plant also has a quite surprising number of uses.
+The strong leaves are often cultivated for their natural fibers, known as pita.
+Further, people use these to make rope, coarse cloth, matting, and embroidery for leather.
 Yet the awesome flora nevertheless remains best known for one thing.
 The natural sugars of the surprising succulent form the source of the sweetener known as agave nectar.